Columbia County to hold free COVID-19 testing in Columbus on Nov. 10

 Due to the unknown amount of interest, prepare for potential wait times.
 It is requested that modes of transportation (vehicles, horse drawn buggies, etc.) form a line and stay in the mode of transportation at all times.
 No restroom facilities will be available on site, so please plan accordingly.

 The National Guard will be doing the testing, they will be in uniform and full personal protective equipment.
-Individuals will be contacted with their results within three to seven business days.
+Individuals will be contacted with their results within 3-7 business days.

 Post a comment as